 Tracing addiction through history, Alter shows that we’re only just beginning to understand the epidemic of behavioral addiction gripping society.
 He takes us inside the human brain at the very moment we score points on a smartphone game, or see that someone has liked a photo we’ve posted on Instagram.
 But more than that, Alter heads the problem off at the pass, letting us know what we can do to step away from the screen.
-He lays out the options we have address this problem before it truly consumes us.
-After all, who among us has struggled to ignore the ding of a new email, the next episode in a TV series, or the desire to play a game just one more time?
+He lays out the options we have to address this problem before it truly consumes us.
+After all, who among us hasn't struggled to ignore the ding of a new email, the next episode in a TV series, or the desire to play a game just one more time?

 Praise for IRRESISTIBLE:

 "As if to prove his point, Adam Alter has written a truly addictive book about the rise of addiction.
 Irresistible is a fascinating and much needed exploration of one of the most troubling phenomena of modern times."

 “If you can't stop checking, clicking, surfing and liking, put your device down and read Adam Alter's Irresistible, an important, groundbreaking book about why we're addicted to technology, how we got here, and what we should do next.”